-Chairperson: Thank you.
+Chairperson (interpretation): Thank you as well.
 Anyone else?
-I have no more names on my list, so let us go to Mr. Keyootak.
-Would you like to add anything to your motions?
+I have no more names on my list.
+To the mover of the motion, Mr. Keyootak, do you have further comments to your motions?
+Mr. Keyootak.

 Mr. Keyootak (interpretation): Thank you, Madam Chairperson.
+Based on the comments I have heard here, I will not abandon my motion and I want it to go through a vote.

-Hearing these comments here, the motion I put forth, I wanted to proceed and have a vote because some comments, the government has realized for a long time on some issues and the election is quite soon, and people are noting the election is coming soon.
-Since we were elected we constantly think about these issues, but sometimes we are only refreshed as ordinary people of these programs every elections get close and I don't like that.
+There were some comments made that the government knew about these issues for a long time and the election is quite soon, and it seems like they are finally thinking about the voters when the election is coming up.
+It looks like our voters are finally being considered.
+Based on the comment that was made, since we were elected, I know that we have been constantly thinking about our voters, but it seems like they're only being considered because the election is nearing and I don't like that.

-For these reasons, the motion I put forth, I want it to move ahead.
-I won't take it out, and I would like to see a motion on my motion.
+For these reasons, I want to put my motion to a vote.
+I won't retract it and I want to request a recorded vote on my motion.
 Thank you, Madam Chairperson.

 Chairperson (interpretation); Thank you, Mr. Keyootak. (interpretation ends) A recorded vote has been requested.
-Because some members are participating via Zoom, I will ask those members to raise their hands when voting, and when I call your name you can lower your hand.

-Those members that are present in the chamber are required to stand when voting and will sit down when I call your name.
+Because some members are participating via Zoom, I will ask those members to raise their hands when voting and when I call your name, you can lower your hand.
+Those members that are present in the Chamber are required to stand when voting and will sit down when I call your name.

 Those in favour of the motion.

 Mr. Keyootak.

 Mr. Lightstone.

 Mr. Pedersen.

 Ms. Towtongie.

 Mr. Qirngnuq.

 Mr. Main.

 Mr. Akoak.

 Mr. Simailak.

 Mr. Netser.

 Mr. Qamaniq.

-Yes, I've got everybody.
+I believe I got everybody.